TarmoJussila/devops-with-docker-2022/README.md

 # DevOps with Docker

-This repository contains exercises of the DevOps with Docker course.
+This repository contains exercise file submissions for the DevOps with Docker course.

 ```
 part1